ShaunCurtis/Blazr.Demo.Components/src/Components/Blazr.BaseComponents/readme.md

 ### AlertPage Inheriting BlazrUIBase

-We can downgrade the inheritance on `AlertPage` to `BlazrUIBase`.
+We can downgrade the inheritance on `AlertPage` to `BlazrUIBase` to experiment with rendering.

 Once you do so, nothing updates.
 No Alert appears because there's no `StateHasChanged()` calls happening [and no UI Render Updates] when UI events occur.

 We can fix that by adding calls to `StateHasChanged` where they are needed.

-Binding will no longer work as advertised.
+Binding will no longer work as advertised: there's no longer a registered UI handler.
+The renderer calls the bind handler directly.
+There's no built-in call to `StateHasChanged`.

+To solve this we wire up the binding manually.

-Add a handler for the MessageChangedb callback.
-Note it calls `StateHasChanged` once it's set `_message1`.
-Now, when the component dismisses and `MessageChanged` is invoked, the parent renders and triggers a render of `Alert`.
+1. Add a handler to assign to the `MessageChanged` callback.
+This calls `StateHasChanged` once it's set `_message1`.
+We've replicated the original process.

 ```csharp
 private Task OnUpdateMessage(string? value)